loginom/loginom-help-en-omegat/data/admin/ldap.md

 # LDAP

-Use of LDAP authentication enables to log in to the Loginom server by means of the LDAP server.
+Use of the LDAP authentication enables to log in to the Loginom server by means of the LDAP server.

 > **Note:** Both Active Directory and OpenLDAP can be used as the LDAP server.